 C2: The formation of varicose veins.
 Patients begin to experience more venous reflux as the disease process continues which causes more blood to pool in the legs.
 This leads to increased pressure, which in turn causes previously invisible surface veins to swell.
 Over time they become stretched out and can eventually become thick, winding varicose veins.

 The C2 stage indicates moderately severe leg vein disease.
 Many patients begin to experience physical symptoms such as achiness in the legs, swelling, cramping, and a sense of heaviness.
-Without the proper treatment it’s highly likely that the condition will progress to the following stages.
+Without the proper treatment, it’s highly likely that the condition will progress to the following stages.

 C3: The presence of edema.
 This is the medical term for moderate to severe fluid retention and swelling.
 Conservative methods such as compression stockings and edema pumps can manage symptoms but won’t help the underlying condition.
-As with C2 and subsequent categories, a patient’s vein disease will almost certainly worsen if not properly treated.
+As with C2 stage and subsequent categories, a patient’s vein disease will almost certainly worsen if not properly treated.

 C4: Visible skin changes.
 Chronic fluid retention often leads to changes in the color, texture, and general appearance of the skin.
-The presence of eczema and brownish, purplish, or reddish blotches is common in C4 patients.
+The presence of eczema and brownish, purplish, or reddish blotches is common in C4 stage patients.

 C5: A history of healed ankle ulcers.
 Left unchecked, chronic fluid retention causes a dramatic increase in pressure within a patient’s leg veins.
 This in turn can lead to impaired circulation which can cause a breakdown of the overlying skin.
-C5 patients begin to experience painful ulcers, especially around the ankles, which heal on their own without intervention.
+C5 stage patients begin to experience painful ulcers, especially around the ankles, which heal on their own without intervention.

 C6: Active lower extremity ulcers.
 Fortunately, only about 1% of all patients with vein disease will progress to CEAP stage 6.
-As their condition worsens with time, C6 patients begin to form ulcers which won’t heal without specialty wound care.
+As their condition worsens with time, C6 patients begin to form ulcers that won’t heal without specialty wound care.
 At this point treatment is highly recommended and may indeed be medically necessary.